BlendedNet++: A dataset and benchmark for field-resolved aerodynamics and inverse design of blended wing body aircraft: Introduction

 \section{Introduction}

-Blended Wing Body (BWB) aircraft have gained significant attention as a promising next-generation configuration due to their potential for enhanced aerodynamic efficiency and fuel economy.
-By integrating the fuselage and wings into a single lifting surface, BWBs can achieve higher lift-to-drag ratios, reduced structural weight, and lower fuel consumption relative to conventional tube-and-wing designs~\cite{BoeingBWB}.
-Early studies and recent assessments corroborate these advantages, reporting sizable reductions in fuel burn alongside structural benefits~\cite{BoeingBWB,carter2009blended,zhenli2019assessment}.
-Realizing these gains, however, demands accurate modeling of complex aerodynamics.
-High-fidelity CFD is a natural fit but remains computationally intensive for large design sweeps, slowing concept iteration and constraining broad design-of-experiments~\cite{HighFidelityCFD,MultiFidelityBWB}.
+The Blended Wing Body (BWB) configuration represents a promising generational leap in aircraft design, offering significant improvements in aerodynamic efficiency and fuel economy compared to conventional tube-and-wing architectures.
+By integrating the fuselage and wings into a single lifting surface, BWBs reduce wetted area and allow structural loads to align more naturally with aerodynamic lift \cite{liebeck2004design}.
+Early feasibility studies and recent assessments have corroborated these advantages, reporting potential fuel burn reductions of 20--30\% alongside substantial structural and acoustic benefits \cite{carter2009blended, sax40_shielding, zhenli2019assessment}.

+However, realizing these gains requires navigating a design space that is far more sensitive to local flow physics than conventional aircraft.
+High-fidelity Computational Fluid Dynamics (CFD) is necessary to capture these effects but remains too computationally intensive for the large-scale design sweeps required during conceptual design. ~\cite{HighFidelityCFD,MultiFidelityBWB}.

+\textbf{The Necessity of High Fidelity Field-Resolved Data in BWB Design.} Traditional conceptual design for aircraft typically relies on integrated force coefficients ($C_L, C_D, C_M$) and low-fidelity simulations like the Vortex Lattice Method (VLM).
+However, these tools are often insufficient for assessing the true multidisciplinary viability of a highly integrated airframe like the Blended-Wing-Body (BWB).
+Designs that appear optimal under lower-fidelity analysis frequently prove unviable when subjected to high-fidelity modeling, which can reveal critical issues such as insufficient static margins or localized aerodynamic loads that necessitate excessive structural reinforcement \cite{yazdi2026optimization}.
+Consequently, field-resolved surface data, specifically pressure ($C_p$) and skin-friction ($C_f$) distributions, are essential early in the design cycle for two primary reasons:

+First, because the BWB is a tailless configuration, its longitudinal stability and control are governed entirely by the local pressure behavior over the airframe's trailing edges.
+Minor errors in predicting flow separation can lead to significant discrepancies in the pitching moment, resulting in substantial ``trim penalties'' that can erase the aircraft's predicted efficiency gains if not accounted for during initial sizing \cite{GrayZingg2024, RoysdonKhalid2012}.

+Second, the BWB centerbody must function as a non-cylindrical pressure vessel.
+Unlike the efficient membrane stress (hoop tension) found in a standard cylindrical fuselage, the flat or shallow-curved sections of a BWB fuselage must resist internal cabin pressure through bending.
+Because these bending stresses are an order of magnitude higher than membrane stresses, accurate $C_p$ mapping is required to quantify external suction, which serves as a vital load-alleviating factor against internal pressure \cite{NASA_BWB_Fuselage, liebeck2004design}.
+Neglecting these granular distributions can lead to structural weight estimate errors that challenge the configuration's economic feasibility \cite{bradley2004sizing}.